Looking for the top things to do in San Francisco? Want to make a San Francisco itinerary?

 Muir Woods is a popular destination, so it is important to plan ahead.
 Shuttle or parking reservations are required to get there.
 Even Uber or Lyft can be tricky with the spotty cell phone signal in the park.
 You could also take a Ferry or Tour from San Francisco to get to the area.
 There is even an app if you are visiting the many other National Park Service sites in the San Francisco area.

-Muir Woods is worth a visit.
+Muir Woods is worth adding to your San Francisco itinerary.

 Oracle Baseball Park